padermo/challenge-frontend-mentor/README.md

 ## Dev Skills

-TypeScript, Next JS, CSS3, HTML5
+Skills used for the general development of the design challenges:

+- TypeScript
+- Next JS
+- Tailwind
+- CSS3
+- HTML5

 ## Commands